neondatabase/website/content/docs/guides/liquibase.md

     touch dbchangelog.xml
     ```

-2. Add the following changeset, which adds a `comments` table to your database:
+2. Add the following changeset, which adds a `comments` table to your database.
+Replace `author="alex" id="myIDNumber1234"` with your auther name and id, which you can retrieve from youyr changelog file, described in the previous step.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>